drallgood/deconstruct.tv/_drafts/deconstruct-52-incredibly-powerful-shit.md

 podlove_license_url: null
 ---
 <p>On Deconstruct 52 Jerry is servicing a client for his business, so its just Patrice and Ben.  </p>
 <p>In our first article, Motor Trend Exclusively pulls stuff out of their ass about the Apple Car.
-In the second article, Quartz proclaims that Nobody needs the Apple Watch, we give reason why you might want one.</p>
+In the second article, Quartz proclaims that nobody needs the Apple Watch, we give reason why you might want one.</p>
 <p><strong>This episode is brought to you by <a href="http://thetechhangout.com">The Tech Hangout</a></strong>
 </p>
 <p>